Network and alert management: looking for a better performance

 Configuring alerts to this level of fine-tuning can be complicated on many monitoring tools, which is why Pandora FMS has a modular alerts system allowing the user to separate the triggering condition that launches the alert from the action to execute when the alert is triggered from the command executed.

 Modularity is the key to simplifying alert configuration, and will save you time in the long run, as once a new alert is configured you don’t have to configure it again in case you decide to add another agent.
-Pandora FMS simplifies alert deployment of configured alerts, and makes network management much easier.
+Pandora FMS simplifies alert deployment of configured alerts, and makes network and alert management much easier.

 Deactivated or deleted alerts